Ash066/starbomb/README.md

 * About information of band members in about.html sourced on [official band site.](https://starbomb.com/about/)

 ### Media

+* All icons used for this site were sourced at [FontAwesome](https://fontawesome.com/)

 #### The following images were used in creation of this site:
 * starbomb-logo-1: https://www.gamegrin.com/assets/Uploads/_resampled/croppedimage640200-starbomb-banner.jpg